Major Project I

 Fig. 2.5 Conducting User Interviews, Week 3

-7) User Research - Data Analysis
+7) Data Analysis

 Survey

-The survey collected 85 responses.
-We analysed the responses for each question.
+The survey collected 85 responses

 Our target responses ranged from 80 to 100 respondents.
 Saturation occurs when we have enough data to draw conclusions, and additional responses no longer provide new insights.
 A range of 80 to 100 responses is generally considered good for a survey because it provides a substantial sample size.
 This allows for reliable results with a lower margin of error, ensuring that the data collected is more likely to accurately represent the target population.
 Responses who "Never" experienced insomnia were not considered in the analysis / did not have an effect on the responses gathered